near/docs/docs/6.integrator/faq.md

 - `/status`: block height, syncing status, peer count, etc
 - `/health`: success/failure if node is up running & progressing

-### Can a node can be started using a Dockerfile without human supervision? {#can-a-node-can-be-started-using-a-dockerfile-without-human-supervision}
+### Can a node be started using a Dockerfile without human supervision? {#can-a-node-can-be-started-using-a-dockerfile-without-human-supervision}

 Yes.